emschuch/emschuch.github.io/_posts/2015-9-3-Planned-Parenthood.md

 * I deleted the subtitle, “People served from 2006 to 2013”.
 This chart is not showing number of people, but the number of times a service was provided.
 * I added dots to the data points.
 I was unable to find the 2008 Planned Parenthood annual report and do not want to imply that 2008 data is included.

-It was also suggested that the data should be normalized for population.
+It was also [suggested on twitter](https://twitter.com/randal_olson/status/649937156513923072) that the data should be normalized for population.
 I did this, finding the number of times a service was performed per 10,000 people in the population, and the chart is nearly identical.

 ![png](../img/ppchart2.png)